Coping with a terminal illness

-What you are dealing with can feel overwhelming, but you may be able to make it feel less so by thinking about it as smaller "pieces".
+What you're dealing with can feel overwhelming, but you may be able to make it feel less so by thinking about it as smaller "pieces".

-“It’s an old saying, but take one step at a time,” says Penny.
-“Try to put life into bite-sized chunks, so take one day at a time, or one week at a time.”
-Decide on some small, achievable goals, so that you gain confidence.
-This could be something like putting family photos into an album, or visiting a friend.
+Take one day at a time, or one week at a time.
+Decide on some small, achievable goals, so that you gain confidence – for example putting family photos into an album, or visiting a friend.

-You can still think about bigger issues, such as where you would like to receive your care in the future, but don’t feel that you have to tackle everything at once.
+You can still think about bigger issues, such as where you would like to receive your care in the future, but try not to feel that you have to tackle everything at once.

 Write down your worries

 Some people feel helpless and that everything is out of control.
-Writing down worries and questions can begin a process of deciding what is important to you and how to tackle it.
+Writing down worries and questions can help you decide what's important to you and how to tackle it.

-If you want, you can use what you have written to help you talk about things with your family, friends and carers.
+If you want, you can use what you've written to help you talk about things with your family, friends and carers.

 Look after yourself

 Complementary therapies, such as massage and aromatherapy, may help you feel better.
-You will probably have many concerns about the people close to you and it will help them if they know you are looking after yourself.
+It may help the people close to you if they know you're looking after yourself.
 There may be things that you can do together.

-If friends and family offer help, try to accept this and give specific examples of support you need and would like.
-For example, someone might be able to help by taking you shopping, bringing you some meals to put in the freezer, or driving you to appointments.
+Accept offers of help from friends and family, and give specific examples of support you need and would like.
+For example, taking you shopping, bringing you meals to put in the freezer, or driving you to appointments.

 Find your local services